-Rick believes that council members have an affirmative responsibility to search out the issues that are important to Atherton voters and to gauge voter preferences so that he can best represent those interests.
-While some issues will be of interest to all Atherton voters, other issues may be of interest to only a limited number of voters, Rick believes that all Atherton residents deserve the attention of the Council and he wants to create the opportunity for you to talk to him about any issue that is important to you.
+Rick believes that Council members have an affirmative responsibility to search out the issues that are important to Atherton voters and to gauge voter preferences so that they can best represent those interests.
+While some issues will be of interest to all Atherton voters, other issues may be of interest to only a limited number of voters.
+Rick believes that all Atherton residents deserve the attention of the Council and he wants to create the opportunity for you to talk to him about any issue that is important to you.

 Rick’s position on each of the following issues are detailed below: